 benefit from the adaptive hash index feature, turning it off

 reduces unnecessary performance overhead.
 Because it is difficult

-to predict in advance whether this feature is appropriate for a
+to predict in advance whether the adaptive hash index feature is

 SHOW ENGINE INNODB

-RW-latch created in
+an RW-latch created in

-btr0sea.c, then it might
+btr0sea.c, it might be

-be useful to disable adaptive hash indexing.
+useful to disable the adaptive hash index feature.

-For more information about the performance characteristics of hash indexes, see Section 8.3.8, “Comparison of B-Tree and Hash Indexes”.
+For information about the performance characteristics of hash indexes, see Section 8.3.8, “Comparison of B-Tree and Hash Indexes”.